Teaching

 Course description:

 Artificial intelligence (AI) systems are pervasive, as they are now utilized across a wide variety of domains, such as education, finance, healthcare, social media, the military, the legal system, and so on.
 Moreover, as AI capabilities improve, these systems will likely become increasingly competent at performing many different kinds of tasks in addition to the ones they already undertake, and this will serve to increase their prevalence.
 Clearly, AI has the potential to make an enormous impact on the world.
 In view of these considerations, it is crucial to investigate the ethics of this emerging technology, and that is what this course aims to do.
-We will explore the following ethical issues relating to AI systems: algorithmic bias, data privacy, explainability, mis(dis)information, labor disruption, catastrophic risks, AI policy, and more!
+We will explore the following issues relating to AI systems: algorithmic bias, data privacy, explainability, mis(dis)information, labor disruption, autonomous weapons, catastrophic risks, AI policy, and more!

 Course description: